dltoth/UPnPDevice/README.md

 ### Device Instantiation

-All of the UPnPdevice classes are expected to be constructed and managed in global scope above the setup() function in an Arduino sketch.
-Copy construction and and Object destruction are not allower, objects are expected to live over the life of an executing application.
+All of the UPnPDevice classes are expected to be constructed and managed in global scope above the setup() function in an Arduino sketch.
+Copy construction and and Object destruction are not allowed, objects are expected to live over the life of an executing application.
 UPnPObjects are passed via pointer.
 The following macro is used to enforce this behavior:

 ```
    DEFINE_EXCLUSIONS(className);